Hampton Nursing Home Abuse Lawyer

 Inherent in these rights are the rights to be free from abuse and neglect.
 Nursing homes should have safeguards in place to ensure residents do not suffer abuse or neglect of any kind.
 When residents suffer injuries from abuse, however, they should consult a nursing home abuse lawyer in Hampton for advice.

 Pursuing Damages in the Circuit Court for the City of Hampton

 Nursing home residents who suffered abuse and their families can pursue civil lawsuits against the nursing home that failed to protect them from harm.
-If the injury arose from the providing of medical treatment, then the claim likely falls within the category of medical malpractice.
 Your family may be entitled to damages to compensate you for your losses.
 These damages may include:

 - Medical expenses to treat any injuries

 - Costs of relocating the resident and finding alternate care

 - Punitive damages, in cases of extreme neglect or abuse

 A damages award relies on evidence that the nursing home or its staff were negligent in caring for residents or protecting them from harm.
 Negligence is a failure to exercise the requisite duty of care a reasonable person would use in the same situation.
 When staff members fail to live up to their responsibilities, however, their negligence can result in injuries, and, consequently, liability for damages.
 The owner of the facility and their insurers are usually responsible for the negligence of staff acting on behalf of the facility operator.

 Call a Hampton Nursing Home Abuse Attorney for Advice